ezirmusitua/simple-crawler/README.md

  - [ ] Use Session of requests and allow using other METHOD
  - [ ] Implement `use_headers` and `use_proxies` method
  - [ ] Implement `save` method that use to save page to json file
+ - [ ] Check why previous implemention was wrong
+ - [ ] Rewrite all tests